Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * It automates many complex manual steps (collecting, cleansing, moving, cataloging data, ...) and de-duplicate (using ML Transforms)
 * Combine structured and unstructured data in the data lake
 * Out-of-the-box source blueprints: S3, RDS, Relational & NoSQL DB...
-* Fing-grained Access Control for your applications (row and column-level)
+* Fine-grained Access Control for your applications (row and column-level)
 * Built on top of AWS Glue

 ### AWS Data Exchange